Sciencentistguy/rust-nix-shell/readme.md

 ## Installation

-This repository is a flake, providing the output `rust-nix-shell`, and contains a `default.nix` for backwards compatibility.
+This repository is a flake, providing the output `rust-nix-shell`.

 The recommended way of installing this is by adding it to your system configuration.
 (For an example, look at my [system flake](https://github.com/Sciencentistguy/nixfiles))